silvandiepen/markdown-it-alert/README.md

-# Markdown-IT Alerts
+# Markdown-it Alert

-Markdown Alerts plugin to be able to create alert, success and tip messages in your Markdown code.
+Markdown-it Alert plugin to be able to create alert, success and tip messages in your Markdown code.

 Compatible with Bootstrap alerts.